schuckr53/SQL_Project_Data_Job_Analysis/README.md

 ```

 The results presented the following:
-- **Unique Knowledge:** While there were some recognizeable skills I had found in my earlier queries, top-paying skills appear to be those that are sub-specialties of larger SaaS entities.
+- **Unique Knowledge:** While there were some recognizable skills I had found in my earlier queries, top-paying skills appear to be those that are sub-specialties of larger SaaS entities.
 Specifically, the skills I had become more familiar with as a result of Luke's SQL course or related content were rare in comparison to more novel tools under machine learning and online repository software.
 ### 5. Most Optimal Skills to Learn
 Given our previous queries, I highlighted the 25 top skills that are in highest demand and are tied to high average salaried data analyst roles.
 This also included a concentration on remote positions with specified salaries (no null valued records in the database).
 ```sql